-[Novell:ETCDirectory:1.0.0] Section
+[Novell:ConfigDirectory:1.0.0] Section

 Default True

 Values True or False

 Key Required No

 Example Precopy = True

-Purpose Controls whether the files destined for the SYS:\ETC directory are copied in Phase 2.
-If Precopy=True, the files are
+Purpose Controls whether the files in the \CONFIG directory of the install image, destined for volume SYS, are copied in Phase 2.
+If Precopy = True, the files are not copied again in the final file copy routine.